When you have a food and nutrition blog, people talk to you about digestive issues quite a bit.

 - If you want some bread-like products, don’t freak out about all the Paleo or grain-free recipes (or gluten-free ones) and ingredients you’ve never heard of.
 Buy one bag of coconut flour, found here at Tropical Traditions for typically the best price – it will seem uber expensive at first, but you don’t use much, maybe 1/4 cup at a time in recipes, so that bag should last you a while.
-If it’s your first order, you get a free book about coconut oil too, and it’s pretty good.
-(That top photo is of some coconut flour testing I did with three different brands.
+(Check out the coconut flour testing I did with three different brands.
 I also tested various brands of almond flour and almond meal.)

 The basics: getting started

 - Remember to meal plan and use Plan to Eat to help you stay organized!!
 The 30-day free trial will be plenty to try a Whole30 or similar. 🙂

 - FAQ’s on the Grain-Free Lifestyle :: including grain-free snacks and ideas to feed kids without grains

 - A Grain-Free Life: Menu-Ideas to Keep it Simple :: our first forays

 - Tips to Keep in Mind When Starting a New Restrictive Diet with Kids